askrella/whatsapp-chatgpt/README.md

 This WhatsApp bot uses OpenAI's GPT and DALL-E 2 to respond to user inputs.

+AI features use [Vercel AI SDK](https://ai-sdk.dev/) with the OpenAI provider.

 You can talk to the bot in voice messages, the bot will transcribe and respond. :robot:

 <p align="center">